moodleuulm/moodle-local_navbarplus/README.md

 To configure the plugin and its behaviour, please visit:
 Site administration -> Appearance -> Navbar Plus.

-There, you find two settings:
+There, you find three settings:

 ### 1. Icons with links